Become an ATF Special Agent

 If you're not in shape, you need to be in, start working now to get there.
 Be sure to check with your doctor before you begin any exercise regimen to make sure your body can handle it, and start working on building your strength and endurance.
 You'll want to work hard to make sure you're physically able to compete.

 Oral Interview Panel

 It's not all about passing tests.
 Just because you have the mental and physical ability to do the job, you still need to demonstrate that you have the character necessary to adhere to the high ethical standards that come with the privilege of authority.
-To make sure of this, a thorough background investigation will be conducted, which will include employment verifications, a polygraph exam and a criminal and credit history check.
+A thorough background investigation will be conducted, which will include employment verifications, a polygraph exam, and a criminal and credit history check.

 The Federal Law Enforcement Training Center and ATF Academy

 If you can advance through the hiring process and receive a job offer, you still have a few more hurdles ahead.
 All newly hired agents - except for those hired from other federal investigative agencies - must attend a 12-week Criminal Investigators Training Program (CITP) at the Federal Law Enforcement Training Center in Glynco, Georgia.

 After completion of the CITP, agent trainees must then attend the ATF-specific Special Agent Basic Training.
 This 15-week program is extremely tough, both physically and mentally, and provides new agents with the knowledge and skills they will need to carry out the mission of the ATF.

 It takes hard work, dedication, and determination to become a special agent with the ATF.
 Between the lengthy and in-depth job application, the long hiring process, the grueling assessments, and the difficult training program, only the best and most qualified candidates will find success in landing one of these exciting and rewarding jobs.